aitji/tools/pr-thatako/README.md

 # PR-Thatako Role Updater 🛠️

+> [!NOTE]
+> ai generate readme.md file btw, im just public code
+> not have time to typing it out sorry!

 Discord bot that helps server administrators quickly upgrade roles for eligible members.
 With the `/upgrade` command, admins can upgrade users in a series of classrooms based on their current roles.

 ## Features ✨